vicenterocha/AutoHotKeyScript/README.md

 # AutoHotKeyScript
-AutoHotKey script.
-Used in Windows 10
+AutoHotKey script. -Used in Windows 10- (Moved to Arch with i3wm)

 - SetCapsLockState is AlwaysOff